satejsarker/digi/README.md

 # digitech assistment
-# Very Minimal way to represent remote data with Meteor
+# Very Minimal way to represent  the remote data with Meteor
 #